openhwgroup/core-v-mcu/fpga/README.md

-## Instructions to build the core-v-mcu platform:
+## Instructions to build the core-v-mcu environment:

 The following instructions start from a clean Ubuntu 18.04 installation.